EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Construction Failure

 Since dependencies can be built with Effects, this means that they can fail.
+Suppose we have a `Friend` who will sometimes give us `Bread`, but not right away:

 ```scala 3 mdoc:invisible
 import zio.*